 Labeling of Hazardous Art Materials Act (LHAMA) Evaluation

-The Labeling of Hazardous Art Materials Act (LHAMA) requires a Board Certified Toxicologist to evaluate art materials for their potential to cause chronic hazards to the consumer and recommend suitable warning statements to conform to the American Society for Testing and Materials (ASTM) designated D-4236.
+The Labeling of Hazardous Art Materials Act (LHAMA) requires that art materials be evaluated for the potential to cause chronic hazards to the consumer and suitable warning statements must be included on the label to conform to the American Society for Testing and Materials (ASTM) designated D-4236.
 The reviewed materials can be labeled with “Conforms to ASTM D-4236”.

-If desired, Intertek can also suggest labeling phrases, warnings and warning symbols that may be necessary on the package of the product other than LHAMA requirements (e.g. California Proposition 65).
+Intertek’s board-certified toxicologists review the products and specify the appropriate Chronic Hazard Statements, as needed.
+Intertek can also suggest other labeling phrases, warnings and warning symbols that may be necessary on the package of the product other than LHAMA requirements (e.g. California Proposition 65).

 Our LHAMA services include:

 - Evaluation of the chronic toxicity of the individual chemical ingredients of the formulation used to manufacture the product:

 - each ingredient is assessed for its chronic hazard potential including carcinogenicity, neurotoxicity, reproductive and developmental toxicity, sensitization, and general organ and tissue toxicities in relation to the potential for consumer exposure to the chemical

 - potential for synergistic or unpredictable adverse effects from the combination of ingredients is considered

 - oral, dermal, inhalation, eye contact exposures, as applicable